home - Electricity

 Various combinations of shades or color transitions in the form of a gradient will be perfect for decorating any style directions and will become a bright and expressive touch of the whole room.

-With the use of this exquisite golden decoration, it is possible to fill the atmosphere with luxury, wealth and grandeur without going over the aesthetic boundaries.
+With the use of this exquisite golden decoration, it is possible to fill the atmosphere with luxury, wealth and grandeur without crossing the aesthetic boundaries.

 It has an unusual appearance and high performance.
 Such a unique slightly rough texture, which does not have a pronounced relief, is obtained by adding small pebbles and sand.